DataDog/integrations-extras/tidb/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `tidb.d/conf.yaml` file to start collecting your tidb logs:
+2. Add this configuration block to your `tidb.d/conf.yaml` file to start collecting your TiDB logs:

    ```yaml
      logs: